 If you think Miami is just a spring break hotspot for college kids, you may want to think again.
-Turns out, it's also the best city in America for job seekers in 2017, according to a recent Indeed study.
+Turns out, it's also the best city in America for job seekers, according to an Indeed study.

 In fact, three cities in Florida made the top 10, with Orlando coming in second and Jacksonville seventh.
 Another surprising finding?
 The top 15 were all either in the South or the West.

 Climate was not actually a factor in the ranking, though.
 When evaluating 50 metro areas, Indeed took into account market favorability, or the ratio of job postings to applicants; average salary, adjusted for cost of living; work-life balance; and job security and advancement opportunities.
 Below is the cream of the crop.

 5. Sacramento, California

 6. San Jose, California

 7. Jacksonville, Florida